Emergent Viscous Hydrodynamics From a Single Quantum Particle: Conclusions

 Following the expansion outlined above, we obtain an infinite set of dynamical equations describing the evolution of the Caldeira-Leggett system, reminiscent of the BBGKY hierarchy.
 Upon truncating this expansion at second order, we find a set of transient hydrodynamic equations analogous to the non-relativistic limit of the fluid dynamical equations used to describe the quark-gluon plasma formed in heavy-ion collisions.
 Such equations describe the evolution of the probability density $n$, the fluid velocity $\vec{u}$, and the stress tensor $\mathcal{C}^{ij}$ as dynamical degrees of freedom obeying a set of coupled differential equations.
 The transport coefficients are determined by the temperature of the bath $T$, the probability density, and the damping constant $\gamma$, which characterizes the strength of interactions with the environment.
 At asymptotically late times, the stress tensor becomes isotropic with a pressure given by the ideal gas equation of state.
 The relaxation time $\tau_{\pi}$ for viscous corrections to the stress tensor scales as $\tau_{\pi} \sim 1/\gamma$, while the shear $\eta$ and bulk $\zeta$ viscosities scale like $\eta, \zeta \sim P \tau_{\pi}$.

 The emergence of viscosity in our system is driven by decoherence due to frequent interactions with a large environment, rather than the large number of interactions among particles in a conventional fluid, which decreases the mean free path, leading to a large separation of length scales traditionally understood as the origin of hydrodynamics.
 Although our equations of motion exhibit ballistic behavior at early times, such scales are outside the regime of applicability of the Caldeira-Leggett master equation.
 When interactions with the bath are sufficiently frequent, that is $\gamma \gg \omega$ for frequency $\omega$, the transient equations obtained in this work reduce to the famous Navier-Stokes equations, with an additional Ohm-like drag force encoding the exchange of momentum with the bath.

-This conclusively shows that, due to decoherence, even the dynamics of a \emph{single} quantum particle can be described using standard hydrodynamic equations at late times.
+In particular, the large number of environmental degrees of freedom contained in the oscillator bath is essential for generating irreversibility, dissipation, and well-defined transport coefficients in our construction.
+Our analysis therefore should not be interpreted as showing that an isolated quantum system with only a few degrees of freedom can hydrodynamize on its own.
+Rather, it demonstrates that, once such a large bath is present, the late-time dynamics of single quantum particle observables can be captured by standard viscous hydrodynamic equations, even though the system itself carries only few degrees of freedom.
+We are currently investigating how these conclusions are modified when the bath itself has only a finite number of degrees of freedom, but this question lies beyond the scope of the present work.

+We note that this is very different than the original Madelung result for a pure state, which provides an exact mapping between the Schr\"odinger equation and the ideal Euler equations with a quantum potential in Eq.~(7) valid at all times.
+In contrast, in our approach, decoherence leads to the emergence of viscous hydrodynamic behavior at late times when the system is near equilibrium.